Learn / Blog / Article

 How does the public feel about your brand?
 Do they see you in positive, neutral, or negative light based on news stories and their own experiences?

 You can glean Voice of the Customer (VOC) data can from surveys that ask specific questions about their feelings toward your brand and analyze the open-ended answers, but you can also get data from things like customer reviews.
 How does that work?
 Services such as Amazon Comprehend use Natural Language Processing (NLP) algorithms to mines qualitative data for keywords that indicate customer satisfaction (or lack thereof).

-Net Promoter Score (NPS): Do they like you?
+Do they like you?
 Not just enough to buy your product, but to recommend you to their colleagues, friends, and loved ones?
-NPS measures how likely a customer is to recommend your brand to someone else.
+Net Promoter Score measures how likely a customer is to recommend your brand to someone else.